-Immigration Services - Part A - \$1.3 Million: The first phase of this program provides support to immigrantserving organizations to help noncitizens (permanent U.S. residents, undocumented, asylum seekers, refugees) with services, and was fully funded from a reallocation from the City's Recovery & Resiliency Plan.
+Immigration Services - Part A - \$1.3 Million: The first phase of this program provides support to immigrant-serving organizations to help noncitizens (permanent U.S. residents, undocumented, asylum seekers, refugees) with services, and was fully funded from a reallocation from the City's Recovery & Resiliency Plan.
 The goal of this program is to increase economic security for noncitizens and create pathways to citizenship.
-The implementation plan and a criteria for distribution were approved by CHECC on May 26, 2022.
+The implementation plan and criteria for distribution were approved by CHECC on May 26, 2022.
 In June 2022, the City Council approved the plan and opened a Request for Proposals (RFP), to identify qualified immigration service organizations, and proposals were evaluated in July 2022.
 Contracts were awarded by the City Council in September for a period of two years, beginning November 2022.

-The following table highlights results of the City's investment in providing support to local immigrant-serving nonprofit organizations.
+The following table highlights results of the City's investment in providing support to local immigrant-serving non-profit organizations.

-Program Outcomes Plan - FY 2022 Results November 2022 thru October 2023 % Accomplished Assist 445 unduplicated clients and connect them to services.
-438 clients assisted and connected to services.
-99% Immigration Services Assist 111 of clients to apply for a job permit in the U.S.A.
-162 of clients assisted have completed and submitted the USCIS I-765 Application for Employment Authorization.
-100% Services 445 clients increase understanding of community and/or their legal rights among program participants.
-334 reported increased understanding of their community and/or their legal rights as a result of these programs.
+Program Outcomes Plan - FY 2023 Results November 2022 thru October 2023 % Accomplished Immigration Services Assist 445 unduplicated clients and connect them to services.
+437 clients assisted and connected to services.
+99% Assist 111 of clients to apply for a job permit in the U.S.A.
+177 clients assisted completed and submitted the USCIS I-765 Application for Employment Authorization.
+100% 445 clients increase understanding of community and/or their legal rights among program participants.
+380 clients reported increased understanding of their community and/or their legal rights.
 75%